polywrap/specification/spec/intro/2_Architecture.md

 ### **4: Perform Invocations on API Modules**

-Each of the query's invocations are then performed on the API in question.
-Within the invocation, one or more sub-queries may be performed on other Web3APIs.
+Each invocation is performed on the Web3API in question.
+Within an invocation, one or more sub-queries may be performed on other Web3APIs.

 ### **5: Get Query Result**